Silas Bent (naval officer): U.S. Naval service

-Bent was appointed midshipman at age 16 and served in the U.S. Navy for the next 25 years, during which he became well versed in the science of oceanography.
+Bent was appointed midshipman at the United States Naval Academy at age 16 and served in the U.S. Navy for the next 25 years, during which he became well versed in the science of oceanography.
+He reached the rank of master in 1849 and lieutenant on August 1, 1849.
 He crossed the Atlantic Ocean five times, the Pacific Ocean twice, rounded Cape Horn four times and the Cape of Good Hope once.

 Rescuing Americans at Nagasaki

-He was serving in Preble in 1849 when that brig sailed into Nagasaki, Japan, to secure the release of 18 shipwrecked American sailors imprisoned by the Japanese.
+He was serving under Commander James Glynn in Preble in 1849 when that brig sailed into Nagasaki, Japan, to secure the release of 18 shipwrecked American sailors imprisoned by the Japanese.
 He was flag lieutenant in Mississippi, Commodore Matthew C. Perry's flagship during the expedition to Japan between 1852 and 1854.

+The poet and diplomat Bayard Taylor, who accompanied Commodore Perry, wrote of Silas: "Too much credit, however, cannot be awarded to the different officers, and especially to Liet.
+Bent, for the coolness and courage with which they prosecuted their work.
+When we consider that this, one of the greatest bays in the world, had hitherto never been surveyed, the interest and value of their labors will be better understood."

 Hydrographic surveys

 He made hydrographic surveys of Japanese waters.
 The results of his survey were published by the government in 1857 in Sailing Directions and Nautical Remarks: by Officers of the Late U.S. Naval Expedition to Japan.

+American Civil War

 Resigned due to Southern sympathies

 In 1860, Lt.
 Bent was detailed to the Hydrographic Division of the United States Coast Survey, but resigned from the Navy on 25 April 1861 at the outbreak of the American Civil War, apparently because of Southern sympathies.